Ready to Get Started?

 Must I always follow praise with criticism?

 No, of course not.
 It works better if you give more praise than criticism.
-It also works well to praise often with no criticism attached – people will then be more accepting of your praise.
+It also works well to praise often with no criticism attached - people will then be more likely to accept your feedback.